RCDP Volunteers Partners with STA travel, a reputed US travel company

 Poverty and past conflicts have seriously affected the people of Nepal.
 This has resulted in the deaths of thousands of people and made many children orphans.
 The situation is even worst in the villages.
 Thousands of them migrate to urban centers like Kathmandu and Chitwan in search of jobs and better life.
 Unfortunately, the reality of life in a city is very different from the charmed life they have imagined.
 The children face torture and exploitation.
 Many of them work over 14-hours a day in industries, hotels, and restaurants and many of the sleep in the street.

-There is no government initiative to protect the children and their fundamental rights and privileges.
 Many concerned organizations have opened orphanages and tried to house, care and educate the children.
 RCDP-Nepal works with established orphanages in 3 urban centers in Nepal to help them do a better job of caring the children.
 When you join the program, you will help the orphanages in their struggle to improve the lives of poor orphans.
 Through your dedication and time you will spend with the kids you will change lives of the children for the better.

 As a volunteer in orphanage Nepal project, you will work to better the lives of the children by caring for them and teaching them.
 Although this is not an English teaching placement, you will have the opportunity to teach English and conduct creative programs including games, music, art, drawing, painting, and impart health education.